antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 Defines the camera position in the editor space.
 Two attributes are used:

-* `x` - x coordinate of the corner.
+* `x` - x coordinate of the corner
 * `y` - y coordinate of the corner.

 ## Example dataflow

-The example dataflow for a specification defined in [Specification format](specification-format) is defined below:
+The example dataflow for a specification defined in [Specification format](specification-format) is defined as below:

 { emphasize-lines="6-39,215-217,220-222,225-227" }
 ```json